 Search all our architecture and design postgraduate courses here.

 A key element of being a designer is exploring different cultural environments and capturing design inspirations from new sources.
-BA (Hons) Product and Furniture Design students recently spent a fantastic study week in Berlin, providing them with further first-hand experiences of iconic designs from Europe.
+BA (Hons) Product and Furniture Design students recently spent a fantastic study week in Barcelona, providing them with further first-hand experiences of iconic designs from Europe.
 Closer to home, students have also visited the Centre of Alternative Technology in Wales, covering aspects of sustainability from environmental building to organic growing.

 The course has a vocational emphasis and is focused on employability.
 Throughout your study you will engage with real briefs, collaborative opportunities and external industry links.
 You will develop skills in a broad range of working approaches, from synthesising and applying problem solving and creative thinking skills, to 3D computer modelling, where you will use the latest industry standard software.